-Eat two bowls of cereal a day for breakfast and lunch, then an evening meal of your choice and drop a jeans size in two weeks?
-We look into the Special K diet plan.
+Eat two bowls of cereal a day for breakfast and lunch, then an evening meal of your choice - we look into the Special K diet plan.

 What is the Special K diet?